 A high score on the online risk test means you most likely have prediabetes, but only a blood test can tell you for sure, so talk to your doctor.
 Your doctor will do a simple blood test to check your blood sugar levels.
 If those levels are higher than normal, but not yet high enough to be type 2 diabetes, it means you do have prediabetes.
 But the good news is... as you have just learned... that prediabetes can often be reversed.

-15-30 percent of people who have prediabetes will develop type 2 diabetes within 5 years.
+Without making changes, many people with prediabetes can develop type 2 diabetes within 5 years.
 If you don't make lifestyle changes, it puts you at greater risk.
 Studies show that losing just 5-7 percent of your body weight, by eating healthier and doing regular exercise can help prevent or delay the onset of type 2 diabetes.
 For a person who weighs 200 pounds, that's about 10-15 pounds.
 Evidence shows that the National Diabetes Prevention Program is the most effective way to reverse prediabetes.

 Talk with your doctor, and ask if he or she can connect you with the National Diabetes Prevention Program or nutrition counseling, which can help you learn to eat less of the foods that are bad for you, and more of the foods that are good for you.
 Also, keep in mind that increasing your physical activity helps.
 There are many ways to increase your physical activity, including walking, taking dance classes, going to a gym, playing tag with your kids, and many other real-life ways to get up and get moving.

 It's important to act now, because the sooner you start making changes, the better chance you have of preventing type 2 diabetes.
-Studies show that without weight loss and moderate physical activity, 15-30 percent of people who have prediabetes will develop type 2 diabetes within 5 years.
+Studies show that without weight loss and moderate physical activity, many people who have prediabetes can develop type 2 diabetes within 5 years.